-This appears to be the primary focus of a newly released jailbreak tweak dubbed Acies by iOS developer ginsudev, as it provides its users with a redesigned Lock Screen-based Now Playing interface that boasts new aesthetics and customizable features.
+This appears to be the primary focus of a newly released and free jailbreak tweak dubbed Acies by iOS developer ginsudev, as it provides its users with a redesigned Lock Screen-based Now Playing interface that boasts new aesthetics and customizable features.

 As you’re about to see for yourself in the multitude of screenshot examples below, Acies brings a handful of new things to the interface:

 Just some of the ways Acies upgrades the Now Playing interface include:

 - Support for a color-changing background that draws color inspiration from album artwork

 - Double-tap controls for skip and 10-second rewind